 There are mainly Lions here, but also a black Panther and two Bengal Tigers.
 Of course, feeding times are when they are most active, but you can also do guided tours.

-It’s located at 124 Gray Road Kamo.
+It’s located at 124 Grey Road, Kamo.

-Ti Point Reptile Park Leigh
+Ti Point Reptile Park, Leigh

-Ti Point Reptile Park Leigh is the only reptile park in New Zealand.
+Ti Point Reptile Park, Leigh, is the only reptile park in New Zealand.

 They have a diverse collection of Reptiles, including American alligators, Turtles and Tortoises, Tarantula Spiders, Green iguanas, Tuatara and many more.

-They are located at 27 Ti Point Road Leigh.
+They are located at 27 Ti Point Road, Leigh.

 Butterfly Creek, Auckland Airport

-There is no excuse for me not to have visited Butterfly Creek at Auckland Airport, other than I forgot.
+There is no excuse for me not to have visited Butterfly Creek at Auckland Airport, other than that I forgot.

 You know how it is at the end of your holiday, and you’re taking the hire car back, and all you think of is the airport routine coming up.